Marijuana & Crime: What is newly legal and still illegal in the MRTA?

 ALBANY, N.Y.
-(NEWS10) – As New York awaits final approval on the Marijuana Regulation and Taxation Act, some are wondering what would still be a crime when it comes to marijuana and what happens to those who were in jail for marijuana in the past?
+(NEWS10) – As New York awaits final approval on the Marijuana Regulation and Taxation Act, some are wondering what would still be a crime when it comes to marijuana and what happens to those who were convicted for marijuana-related crimes in the past?

 Legalizing recreational adult-use marijuana sounds straightforward, but the new MRTA law wouldn’t mean marijuana is legal under every circumstance.